Trifolium breweri

-Trifolium breweri, which has the common names forest clover and Brewer's clover, is a perennial clover that is native to mixed evergreen forests and coastal coniferous forests in Southern Oregon and California.
+Trifolium breweri, which has the common names forest clover and Brewer's clover, is a perennial clover in the family Fabaceae.
+The species is native to mixed evergreen forests and coastal coniferous forests in Southern Oregon and California.

-It belongs to the family Fabaceae, known for containing peas and other legumes.
-Its genus, Trifolium, which translates to “three leaf”, has a cosmopolitan distribution; the densest of which is found in the Northern Hemisphere.

 Description

 Trifolium breweri is a mat forming perennial herb that grows upright or decumbent in form, with dense, hairy herbage.
 The leaves are cauline, each with three obovate leaflets that are generally 5–20 mm, and can be either entire or serrate.

-The inflorescence is umbel-like with 5-15 flowers, and is often turned to the side.
+The inflorescence is umbel-like with 5–15 flowers, and is often turned to the side.
 The flowers are small, bilaterally symmetrical, and range from yellowish white to pink-lavender.
 Flowers consist of a five lobed, hairy calyx, petals are separate, and the corolla is papilionaceous.
 The banner petal is lanceolate, wing petals are narrow and oblanceolate to oblong, wing tips and keel tips are obtuse or rounded.
 They have diadelphous stamens, nine of which are united and one free.
 After pollination a fruit containing one seed is exserted from corolla.

-Habitat

-Trifolium breweri is a highly adaptive plant that thrives in mixed evergreen forests and coastal coniferous.
-It can also survive in open areas and even roadsides at elevations between 200m-1800m.
+Taxonomy

+In a 2013 study about New World clovers found in montane regions, T. breweri is mentioned briefly as being basal within the Involucrarium clade with some of the South American species that were studied.